 - Regulator recovery and clearing

-- Hovering (not less then 30 sec)
+- Hovering (not less than 30 sec)

-- Alternate Air Ascent
+- Self-Reliant Alternate Air Ascent

 - Controlled Emergency Swimming Ascent